 History of Medicine

 Dr. L.D.
-Britt is a general surgeon, professor of surgery, and chair of the department of surgery at Eastern Virginia Medical School.
+Britt is a general surgeon, professor of surgery, and chair of the department of surgery at Eastern Virginia Medical School in Norfolk, Virginia.
 Dr. Britt is a leader in academic surgery and has received numerous awards for his outstanding contributions to medical education including the Robert J. Glaser Distinguished Educator Award, the highest teaching award in medicine given by the Association of American Medical Colleges.

 Dr. Britt is the first African-American to achieve the position of professor of surgery in the Commonwealth of Virginia.
 He is the Executive Director of the Society of Black Academic Surgeons as well as a member of the Board of Regents of the American College of Surgeons.